geminilabs/site-reviews-v2/readme.txt

 == Description ==

+IMPORTANT: v2.0.0 is not fully backwards compatible with v1.2.2 and below.
+If you downgrade to v1 after upgrading to v2, you will lose all your settings and will have to reconfigure the plugin.

 Site Reviews is a plugin that allows your visitors to submit site reviews with a 1-5 star rating on your website, similar to the way you would on TripAdvisor or Yelp, and then allows you to display them using a widget or shortcode.

 You can pin your best reviews so that they are always shown first, require approval before new review submissions are published, require visitors to be logged-in in order to write a review, send custom notifications on a new submission, and more.
 The plugin provides both widgets and shortcodes along with full shortcode documentation.